Draxs/nksite/_posts/malta/2018-07-10-St-John-Hotel.md

 preview-title: "St. John Hotel"
 subtitle: "Malta"
 categories: malta
 excerpt: "This hotel is an oasis from the light and heat and noise of urban life.
-A true boutique hotel in the city centre, The Saint John offers a lovely bar and cafe restaurant as well as being well located for the best Valletta has to offer "
+A true boutique hotel in the city centre, The Saint John offers a lovely bar and cafe restaurant as well as being well located for the best"
 image: /images/malta/St-John-Hotel/St-John-Hotel.jpg
 permalink: /St-John-Hotel/
 ---